morbrian/appcompose/README.md

        docker compose stop backend
        docker-compose up -d --no-deps backend

+## Docker container management

+The docker containers are initialized with long-lasting volumes the first time compose starts.

+Most of the time it will be desirable to accept this initial configuration and avoid starting over with emtpy volumes, however on occasions when a clean slate is needed the following commands will help.

+The example commands below remove all related containers and volumes, however it is also possible to just delete a targeted subset of the containers.

+        docker rm database pgadmin backend proxy bench docker volume rm docker-workflow_pgadmin docker-workflow_pgdata docker-workflow_testdata

+## pgadmin4

+Connect to pgadmin4 at: http://localhost:5050

+Use login information as specified in pgadmin.env at initialization time.

+Create a new connection.

+Right click *Servers* choose *Create Server*

+General Tab:

+  * Name: compose-app

+Connection Tab:

+  * Host: database
+  * Username: configured in database.env (postgres is the root user)
+  * Password: configured in database.env

 ## Docker Stack

 Docker stack/swarm supports a number of useful options such as config files